 Part 1

 Maths 20 minutes

 Non-Verbal Reasoning 10 minutes

 Verbal Reasoning 10 minutes

 English 15 minutes

 Puzzles and Problem-Solving 15 minutes

+Creative Comprehension 20 minutes

 Candidates will have a short break between taking Part 1 and Part 2 of the Assessment.

 Part 2

 Paper-based written English test 30 minutes

-The Entrance Assessment itself will be 1 hour and 40 minutes long - see the previous section for a breakdown.
-During the digital parts of the assessment, candidates will see a timer on their screen showing them how long they have left for each section.
+The entrance exam will be 2 hours long - see the previous section for a breakdown.
+During the assessment, candidates will see a timer on their screen showing them how long they have left for each section.
 It will be visible but not so large as to distract them from their work.